sourcebroker/deployer-extended/README.md

 It will do following:
 1) First it runs db:export task on target instance and get the "dumpcode" as return to use it in next commands.
 2) Then it runs db:download (with "dumpcode" value from first task).
-3) Then it runs db:process_dump (with "dumpcode" value from first task).
+3) Then it runs db:process (with "dumpcode" value from first task).
 4) Then it runs db:import (with "dumpcode" value from first task).

 #### db:truncate

-This command allows you to truncate database tables.
+This command allows you to truncate database tables defined in database config var "caching_tables"

-Example call can be:
+Example call for current instance:

     dep db:truncate

+Example call for target instance:

+    dep db:truncate live

 #### db:upload

 This command will upload the sql dump file to target instance.
 There is required option --dumpcode to be passed.

-      dep db:pull --dumpcode=0772a8d396911951022db5ea385535f66
+      dep db:upload --dumpcode=0772a8d396911951022db5ea385535f66

-__Notice!:__ Usually you do not need to run this command as its part of db:pull and db:move command.
+__Notice!:__ Usually you do not need to run this command as its part of db:move command.

 ### Deploy Tasks